 Yes, Spruce supports HIPAA-compliant video calling between providers and patients.
 Once you’ve invited your patient to create their Spruce account through our app or their computer, and they’ve successfully created their account, you will have the option to start a video call with them.

 Only a provider can start a video call from the mobile app or desktop.
-Patients can receive video calls from their mobile app or from their computers by going to www.sprucehealth.com and signing in.
+Patients can receive video calls from their mobile app or their computers by going to www.sprucehealth.com and signing in.

 Read more about inviting your patients to Spruce for video calling here.